VUnit/vunit/docs/bfm/user_guide.rst

 A VC typically has an associated package defining procedures for sending to and receiving messages from the VC.
 Each VC instance is associated with a handle that is created in the test bench and set as a generic on the VC instantiation.
-The handle is given as and arguemnt to the procedure calls to direct messages to the specfic VC instance.
+The handle is given as and argument to the procedure calls to direct messages to the specfic VC instance.